Low FODMAP Strawberry Rhubarb Crumble is a classic sweet-tart dessert that’s extra delicious when served warm with a little lactose-free ice cream.

 - Heat the strawberries, rhubarb, sugar, and cornstarch in a large saucepan over medium heat.
 Stir occasionally until the sugar and cornstarch dissolve and the fruit softens into a thick, syrupy liquid.
 Remove from heat.

-- Stir in vanilla extract and chia seeds.
+- Stir in (optional) chia seeds.
 Pour strawberry-rhubarb mixture into the prepared baking dish.

 - Place flour, oats, brown sugar, cinnamon, and melted butter into a large bowl.
 Stir until mixture resembles coarse crumbs.